chrisrpetrie/SysAudit/README.md

       - {GUID} <- Local GPO Backup
       - HOSTNAME-DATETIME-GroupPolicy.PolicyRules <- Export of Local Group Policy Configuration for use with Policy Analyzer
       - HOSTNAME-DATETIME-SecurityPolicy.inf <- Export of Local Security Policy for use with Policy Analyzer
-      - HOSTNAME-DATETIME-GPResult.html <- Local GPO Policy report
+      - HOSTNAME-DATETIME-GPResult.html <- Local GPO Policy HTML report

-### To compile the EXE use the PS2EXE module in Powershell:
-1. Install-Module -Name ps2exe
-2. Invoke-PS2EXE .\SysAudit.ps1 .\SysAudit.exe -version 0.6 -title "System Audit Tool" -requireAdmin